by Texas Homesteader ~

 You can opt out of almost all marketing by visiting the website www.dmachoice.org.
 When you fill out the form your information is placed on a file made available to all direct marketers.

-This should reduce our junk mail stream for 10 years!
+This immediately reduced our junk mail stream for 10 years!
 Yep you read that right, 10 years bebe!

-It only costs $2 but it was one of the best dollars I ever spent.
+It only costs $5 (as of 2024) but it was some of the best dollars I ever spent.
 Our junk mail volume was significantly reduced immediately.

-I tackled the remaining trickle of junk mail landing in our mailbox myself.
-But at least now a piece of junk mail in our mailbox was rare.
+I tackled the remaining trickle of junk mail that landed in our mailbox myself.
+But at least now having to deal with a piece of junk mail in our mailbox is rare.

 I can do this every day if I want, and often I do if I have the time.
 But it’s even easier if I bring in any junk mail from the mailbox and toss it in a drawer or out-of-the way basket.

-Then at the end of each month I have a reminder in my online calendar reminding me to OPT OUT from all of those pieces of junk mail.
-Since I have that online reminder, I receive an email reminding me to do this task at the end of each month.
+Then at the end of each month I have a reminder sent to me from my online calendar reminding me to OPT OUT from all of those accumulated pieces of junk mail.

 When they send the opt-out confirmation I’ll trash my copy of the email and file their confirmation in an email mailbox I’ve titled OPT OUT.